AachalGupta411/AachalGupta411/README.md

 ## 👋 Welcome to my GitHub!

-I'm **Aachal Gupta**, a passionate tech explorer who thrives on creativity, code, and curiosity.
-I love building innovative digital experiences that make people go "wow" ✨
+I'm **Aachal Gupta**, a passionate tech explorer who thrives on creativity, code, and curiosity.  ✨ 👋 Welcome to my digital playground — where ideas compile into reality (most of the time).
 ---

 ### 🧠 Currently Learning
-- 🧬 **Prompt Engineering for AI Systems** – crafting smarter AI with better human-AI interactions
-- 🌍 **No-Code Tools like AppSheet & Bubble** – rapid prototyping without writing a line of code
+🤖 Generative AI – teaching machines to write better punchlines than me (still losing).

+🧩 Prompt Engineering – because talking to AI is an art and sometimes a gamble.

+⚙️ No-Code Tools (AppSheet, Bubble) – building apps faster than my laptop can crash.

-- 🧠 **Neuro-Symbolic AI** – bridging symbolic logic and neural networks
+🧠 Neuro-Symbolic AI – mixing logic and deep learning like a tech smoothie.

-- 📱 **PWA & Offline Web Apps** – taking the web beyond the browser
-- 🎨 **Creative Coding** with p5.js – turning code into art
+🎨 Creative Coding (p5.js) – making art with code and confusing people on purpose.

+🐛 Debugging – professionally hunting bugs I definitely didn’t put there.

 ---